 Santa Croce is such a beautiful sight in itself not only for the detailed facade but this is also the burial site for Michelangelo, Rossini, Machiavelli, and the Pisan-born Galileo Galilei and many other greats.
 The church is open to tourists when there are no prayer services taking place during the day.
 Next to the church is Piazza Santa Croce, another one of one of Florence’s famous.
 If you havent had breakfast now is your chance as there are cafes, Italian leather shops and museums nearby.

 Shop The Look

-A day of explorations in Florence is one that should include a visit to Piazza del Duomo, Campanile, Uffizi and few more spots.
+Any Florence in a day tour need include a visit to Piazza del Duomo, Campanile, Uffizi Gallery and few more spots.
 Whether you are doing 1 day in Florence, Italy these places are simply a must!
-So from above, once you have explored Piazza Santa Croce, head along the river walk and walk towards Ponte Vecchio but before you get there, stop by Uffizi Gallery and check out the some of the most important works of Italian Renaissance painting.
+So from above, once you have explored Piazza Santa Croce, head along the river walk and walk towards Ponte Vecchio but before you get there, stop by Uffizi Gallery and check out the some of the most important works of an Italian Renaissance painting.
 Allow at least an hour to 2 hours here then head to Ponte Vecchio.
-After a short stay here you can either catch a cab or tuk-tuk to Piazza del Duomo.

 Among what to see in Florence is the unmissable church among things to do in Florence.
 With only 1 day in Florence a visit to Florence is not complete without exploring Duomo Square.
 This is considered the heart of the city.
 The square is a complex that includes five buildings.
 The Church of Santa Maria del Fiore (the Duomo), the Baptistery( considered to be one oldest building in the city and renowned for its doors), Giotto’s Bell Tower, the Church of Santa Reparata and the Museo dell’Opera.
 Visiting the Dome is limited to a few visitors a day so tickets for this need to be purchased in advance.
 Otherwise, you also have the option to climb the Campanile which also offers amazing views of the city and the Duomo.

 6 pm – An Evening In Florence checking out the best of lounge bars in Florence.